Ninja lanternshark: Origin of scientific name

-The shark was identified and named by shark researcher Vicky Vásquez.
+The shark was identified by shark researcher Victoria Vásquez.
+When asking for advice on naming the shark at a family gathering, it was actually her younger cousin who named the shark, pointing out that “ninjas are awesome.”
 The specific name benchleyi derives from Peter Benchley, author of the 1974 novel Jaws that was used as a basis for Steven Spielberg's film of the same name.